Carl Edwards: 2008: First championship runner-up

-2009: 2nd Winless Season
+2009: Second winless season

 Heading into the 2009 NASCAR Sprint Cup Season, many media analysts expected Edwards to challenge Johnson for the championship.

 In the No. 99 car, on the final lap of the 2009 Aaron's 499 at Talladega in April, Edwards survived one of the most violent crashes in NASCAR history.
 Heading into the tri-oval with the lead, Edwards turned down into Brad Keselowski's path.
 Keselowski touched, and Edwards spun backwards, then went airborne.
 He was propelled higher when he was hit by Ryan Newman, whose hood was destroyed, and flipped airborne into the catch fence.
 Eight fans were injured, including a woman with a broken jaw; she was airlifted to a nearby hospital.
-Fourtunatly, Edwards emerged from the car unharmed and like in the movie Talladega Nights, Edwards sprinted on foot over the start-finish line to the cheers of the crowd and with Fox Commentator Mike Joy commenting "shades of Ricky Bobby."
+Fortunately, Edwards emerged from the car unharmed and sprinted on foot over the start-finish line to the cheers of the crowd and with Fox Commentator Mike Joy commenting "shades of Ricky Bobby."
 Although he did cross the finish line (on foot), he was still handed a DNF.
 When Edwards was interviewed on Larry King Live, he responded, "I'm kind of a Will Ferrell fan.
 He did that at the end of Talladega Nights."

-He had a far more successful Nationwide Series season than Sprint Cup Series season, including a win at the NAPA 200 at Montreal.
-In the race Edwards had a Top 10 position until a final green-white-checker finish put him in third spot on the restart.
+He had a far more successful Nationwide Series season than a Sprint Cup Series season, including a win at the NAPA 200 at Montreal.
+In the race, Edwards had a top-ten position until a final green-white-checker finish put him in third spot on the restart.
 Edwards passed Andrew Ranger for second and recovered from spinning his tires on the restart to catch up with dominant leader Marcos Ambrose.
-Edwards was unable to pass the Australian champion until the final turn of the final lap when Ambrose jumped over the curb too high.
-Edwards passed him and won the race in a big shock to the racing world; a finish considered to be one of the greatest of the sport.
-Edwards was elated about getting his first road course win at one of the most famous tracks in the world; has said that the Montreal race is his favorite winning performance, and that Marcos had chatted with him that week and taught him about the track during meetings which he credited for his success.
+Edwards was unable to pass the Australian champion until the final turn of the final lap, when Ambrose jumped over the curb too high.
+Edwards passed him and won the race in a big shock to the racing world; a finish considered to be one of the greatest in the sport.
+Edwards was elated about getting his first road course win at one of the most famous tracks in the world; he has said that the Montreal race is his favorite winning performance, and that Ambrose had chatted with him that week and taught him about the track during meetings, which he credited for his success.

 He experienced another winless season in 2009 as his best finish was second at Pocono Raceway.
 Although Kyle Busch won the Nationwide Series championship, Edwards finished second in the series and scored five wins, finishing 210 points behind the winner.